tiberiumboy/BlendFarm/README.md

 This is still a experimental program I'm working on.
 If you find bugs or problem with this tool, please create an issue and I will review them when I can.
 Much of the codebase is experimental of what I've learned over my rust journey.

+## TLDR

+Run `make` from makefile directory in terminal - This will install dependencies, compile, build, and run Blendfarm from the releases folder.
+For more info, please read below.

 ### Why I created this application:

 Learning 3D animation back in college, there exist a priorietary application used by Autodesk that allows network rendering possible on school computer called [Autodesk Backburner](https://apps.autodesk.com/en/Detail/Index?id=3481100546473279788&appLang=en&os=Linux) that came with Autodesk foundation that saved me many hours of rendering shots for my school projects.
 When Blender soar through popularity among the community and industry, I shifted my focus to use Blender 3D tool instead of using Autodesk 3ds Max and Maya.
 It wasn't until I realized that Blender, out of the box, does not have any network rendering solution similar to Autodesk backburner, I realize this was the piece that is still missing from this amazing open-source, industry leading, software tool.
 Digging through online, there are few tools out there that provides "good enough", but I felt like there's so much potential waiting to be tapped into that unlocks the powertrain to speed development all the way to production velocity by utilizing network resources.